core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 Notification Band:
 : A resource value range that  may be bounded by a minimum and maximum value or may be unbounded having either a minimum or maximum value.

+"xs:boolean" and "xs:decimal" types:
+: Data types from XML Schema {{W3C.REC-xmlschema-2-20041028}}, used in this document to describe boolean and scalar values in CoAP resources.
+The "xs:" prefix notation is used solely for type indication and does not imply the use of XML or XML Schema in protocol encoding.

 # Conditional Query Parameters        {#conditional_parameters}

 This specification defines conditional query parameters (or more simply, "conditional parameters" in this document) for use with CoRE Observe {{RFC7641}}.
 Conditional parameters provide fine-grained control of notification and synchronization of resource states.
 A CoAP client conveys conditional parameters as metadata using the query component of a CoAP URI.
 A conditional parameter can be represented as a "name=value" query parameter or simply a "name" without a value.
 A conditional parameter can be one of two kinds: A conditional notification parameter, or a conditional control parameter.
 Multiple conditional parameters in a query component are separated with an ampersand "&".
 A resource marked as Observable in its link description SHOULD support these conditional parameters.

+This specification also defines conditional query parameters as parameters that apply to scalar and boolean values in CoAP resources.
+While complex data structures (e.g., SenML, CBOR arrays, or other structured formats) are commonly used in IoT systems, this document does not provide explicit guidance on how conditional parameters should interact with these formats.

 This specification assumes that there are finite quantization effects in the internal or external updates to the value representing the state of a resource; specifically, that a resource state may be updated at any time with any valid value.
 We therefore avoid any continuous-time assumptions in the description of the conditional parameters and instead use the phrase "sampled value" to refer to a member of a sequence of values that may be internally observed from the resource state over time.

 ## Overview

 If a CoAP client is interested in obtaining all the state representations of a resource from a CoAP server as they change, the client is able to do so by using CoAP Observe.
 If a CoAP client is instead interested in receiving only state representations fulfilling certain constraints (such as a minimum/maximum value), it can do so by indicating conditional parameters as query parameters in its request to a CoAP server, when registering its interest in observing a resource.

+The usage of conditional attributes employs the notion of resource state projection.
+This is an idea that aligns with established practices employed by RESTful API designs that allow clients to retrieve specific representations or subsets of a resource’s data, enhancing efficiency and flexibility.

-The usage of conditional parameters employs the notion of resource state projection, in which the client requests the server to project a new state from the current resource representation.
-When a server receives a request containing conditional parameters from a client, the server maintains a projected resource state separate from a resource state requested without conditional parameters.
+In constrained environments, CoAP clients can employ resource state projections as a technique to reduce unnecessary data transfer in constrained environments.
+By using Observe with query parameters, the client requests the server to project a new state from the current resource representation and deliver only a subset of updates, based on the received requests.
+When a server receives a request containing conditional query parameters from a client, the server maintains a projected resource state separate from a resource state requested without conditional query parameters.

 The mechanism can be explained in the following subsections in terms of registration, operation and cancellation.

 ## Registration